AWS Service Catalog connector

 A questionnaire in BMC Digital Workplace with a selection question that should retrieve the Route 53 Hosted IDs data set from the AWS Console, displays the Route 53 Hosted Names data set.
 When an end user selects any hosted name value from the list, the value of the hosted ID is displayed.

-Workflow actions available through AWS Service Catalog connector
+Workflow actions available through the AWS Service Catalog connector

 The AWS Service Catalog connector provides the Launch Service Catalog Product action available from the Connector workflow element.
 This action launches a service in the AWS Service Catalog.

-This action cannot be edited, and the parameters of this action are not displayed in the UI view, but they can be viewed in the JSON view.
+This action is not editable, and the parameters of this action are not displayed in the UI view, but they can be viewed in the JSON view.

 Default service actions